scienced/algolia-colect-middleware-js/README.md

-## A simple Algolia for Colect frondend middleware library
+##  A simple frontend middleware for Algolia & Colect
 Integrate Algolia search functionality in the Colect.io brand portal frontend.

 ## Features